Jaime Siaj: Club career

 In 2016, he played with the Charlotte Eagles in the Premier Development League.

 In January 2017, Siaj was selected in the third round (45th overall) of the 2017 MLS SuperDraft by Colorado Rapids.
 In April 2017, he signed with Colorado's USL affiliate, the Charlotte Independence.

 In February 2018, Siaj signed with OKC Energy FC of the USL for the 2018 season.

 In February 2019, Siaj joined the Tampa Bay Rowdies, a team he had previously trialled with during the 2017 preseason, playing in the pre-season 2017 Florida Cup tournament.

 He then returned to Spain, joining Segunda División B side Inter de Madrid in 2020.

 Later in 2020, he joined Kuwaiti club Khaitan SC.

 In September 2021, he joined Italian Serie D side Messina.
 In December, he departed the club.

 On 29 December 2021, Lebanese Premier League side Ansar announced the signing of Siaj.

 On 2 September 2022, Siaj joined League of Ireland Premier Division club Finn Harps.
 The same day as his signing, he made his debut, as a substitute, against St Patrick's Athletic.

 In January 2023, he joined Canadian Premier League club Valour FC.

+In September 2024, he signed with UE Santa Coloma in the Andoran Primera Divisió.

+On 5 July 2025, he joined Jordanian Pro League club Al-Faisaly.

 International career

 Born in Spain, Siaj has Jordanian heritage through his father.

-Siaj was called-up to the national team for the first time in 11 May 2018, ahead of two friendly games against Cyprus and China.
-He made his debut on 20 May 2018, scoring his first goal in a 3-0 victory over Cyprus.
+Siaj was called-up to the Jordan national team for the first time in 11 May 2018, ahead of two friendly games against Cyprus and China.
+He made his debut on 20 May 2018, scoring his first goal in a 3–0 victory over Cyprus.